surendra-dire/quote-app-2/README.md

 # Quotes Management Application
-A full-stack application featuring a Java Spring Boot backend, a React.js frontend, and a MySQL database.
+A full-stack application utilizing Java Spring Boot for backend, React.js for frontend, and MySQL for relational data management.

 ### Prerequisites & Environment Setup
 Before running the application, ensure your system is updated and the required runtimes are installed.

 #### Install Java & Maven
 sudo apt update
 sudo apt install -y
 openjdk-17-jdk maven
 java -version